mmisw/mmiorr-docs/docs/about.md

 ## People

-John Graybeal (now at Stanford University) provides program management for the ORR software, and Dr. Carlos Rueda (Monterey Bay Aquarium Research Institute) provides technical leadership and development.
+John Graybeal (now at Stanford University) provides program management for the ORR software, and Carlos Rueda (Monterey Bay Aquarium Research Institute) provides technical leadership and development.
-Dr. Felimon Gayanilo (Texas A&M Corpus Christi) leads the operational support team providing system support.
+Felimon Gayanilo (Texas A&M Corpus Christi) leads the operational support team for the system.
-Janet Lundgren (Woods Hole Oceanographic Institution) provides current support for ORR development through her management of the X-DOMES program, funded by NSF's EarthCube project.
+Janet Fredericks (Woods Hole Oceanographic Institution) provides current support for ORR development through her management of the X-DOMES program, funded by NSF's EarthCube project.

 Together, these four individuals provide strategic oversight for ORR activities and directions,